Things to do in Valletta. The Top 10 Must-See Attractions

 Most of the palace is used as a private museum and is a popular tourist attraction in Valletta, but some rooms have been restored to provide accommodation for discerning travelers visiting Valletta.

-Casa Rocca Piccola is open from Monday to Saturday, from 10:00 to 17:00 hours.
+Visit Casa Rocca Piccola is open from Monday to Saturday, from 10:00 to 17:00 hours.
 Admission fees are 9.50 euros for adults, 6 euros for students (including university students), and free for children under 14 years of age.

 Casa Rocca Piccola Tour